ddev/ddev.com/src/content/blog/ddev-docker-chromebook.md

 ![Screenshot of the "Host Switch Plus" plugin configuration panel set as described in the preceding text.
 Default set to "direct".
 Checkbox for "enable" selected.
 IP set to the IP you just grepped for and Domain set to *.ddev.site](/img/blog/2020/04/hostswitchplus.png)

 Now you can create a project the normal way and get to work!
-This is the simple path to a Drupal 8 Composer build, but there are lots of other DDEV-Local [quickstart guides](https://ddev.readthedocs.io/en/stable/users/cli-usage/#quickstart-guides).
+This is the simple path to a Drupal 8 Composer build, but there are lots of other DDEV [quickstart guides](https://ddev.readthedocs.io/en/stable/users/cli-usage/#quickstart-guides).

 - `mkdir -p ~/workspace/d8composer && cd ~/workspace/d8composer`
 - `ddev config --project-type=drupal8 --docroot=web --create-docroot`